Little Nightmares 2 is coming in February, looking nightmarish

 So yes, more of that is good.
 And horrible.
 In a good way.

-Little Nightmares 2 is coming February 11th, missing its planned 2020 launch.
+Little Nightmares 2 is coming to PC on February 11th, missing its planned 2020 launch.
 It’ll also be out on Xbone, PlayStation 4, and Nintendo Switch at that time, with versions for Stadia, PS5, and Xbox XerieX X following later in 2021.